Yamakuku/helix2-cipher/README.md

 make release
 ```

-This builds optimized versions plus `helix2_performance.exe` for benchmarking.
+This builds optimized versions plus `helix2_performance.exe` for benchmarking, but excluding the Test suite.

 #### Clean Build
 ```bash